OverActive Bladder & Urinary Incontinence: Acupuncture Helps

 - Surgeries, such as a hysterectomy, can cause adhesions that affect the nerves in the pelvis.

 Acupuncture Can Help Relieve and Prevent Urinary Incontinence

 Acupuncture can directly affect the pudendal nerve and research trials show that it can help patients with urinary incontinence.
 Also, acupuncture affects the nervous system as a whole and brings increased blood flow to the bladder, strengthens the urinary system, reduces inflammation throughout the body and boosts the immune system.
 All these benefits are without any side effects.

-For those with urge urinary incontinence, acupuncture alone gives great benefit by affecting the pudendal nerve, which controls the sphincters for the bladder and the rectum.
+For those with urge urinary incontinence, sometimes acupuncture alone gives great benefit by affecting the pudendal nerve, which controls the sphincters for the bladder and the rectum.
 For those with stress and mixed type, a combination of acupuncture and pelvic floor exercises yield the best results.